Women’s March Chicago 2018: March to the Polls FAQs

 The first organizers met online in mid-November, 2016, compelled to combat the divisive/dangerous rhetoric and actions of the 2016 presidential campaign.
 The organizers at the first meeting were White, Latina, gay, straight, survivors of trauma, Buddhist, Christian, agnostic.
 At that first meeting, most did not know one another.
 Since that first meeting, our organization has grown larger and more diverse.
 Diversity is a top priority.
 The March organizers are diverse and continuing to connect and work with diverse groups and individuals around the City.

-As we’ve continued to work over this year to connect with other organizers at the local and state level, as well as across the country, Women’s March on Chicago has put an emphasis on diversity through learning from and working with a variety of organizations concentrating on our areas of concern.
+As we’ve continued to work to connect with other organizers at the local and state level, as well as across the country, Women’s March Chicago has put an emphasis on diversity through learning from and working with a variety of organizations concentrating on our areas of concern.
 We are always looking for new opportunities to help amplify the messages of groups doing wonderful work in our community.

 How is the March planning team organized?